Pidu2/project2-dkm/JOURNAL.md

 ## 22.02.2020/23.02.2020
 * GitHub Repo: https://github.com/Pidu2/project2-dkm
 * Having a first look into the documents delivered by Mr. Hassenstein
+* Created a link collection
+* Reading about LaTeX vs Word
+* Decisions:
-* Reading about LaTeX vs Word.
-Decision: We'll stick with Word for Project 2 as we both have no experience using LaTeX.
+We'll stick with Word for Project 2 as we both have no experience using LaTeX.